-Teen Vogue’s new editor apologizes for past racist tweets after staff complains: ‘There’s no excuse’
+Teen Vogue’s new editor apologizes for past racist tweets after staff complaints: ‘There’s no excuse’

 “We’ve heard the concerns of our readers, and we stand with you,” the statement said.
 “We are hopeful that an internal conversation will prove fruitful in maintaining the integrity granted to us by our audience.”

-The staff noted that the tweets were resurfaced as hate crimes against Asian Americans are on the rise.
+The staff noted that the tweets resurfaced as hate crimes against Asian Americans are on the rise.
 In California, in particular, there has been a surge in attacks against Asian American seniors.

 Some staffers have also expressed concerns about McCammond’s age and lack of editing experience.
 But the publication has a history of hiring young editors.
-At 23-years-old, Phillip Picardi headed up the magazine’s website.
+At 23, Phillip Picardi headed up the magazine’s website.
 By 26, he was named chief content officer and the successor to its former editor in chief Elaine Welteroth.
 Lindsay Peoples Wagner was 28 when she was named editor in chief in 2018.

 Over the past year, Condé Nast has been confronted over the institution’s lack of diversity and treatment of employees of color.
 In June, Bon Appétit magazine’s top editor, Adam Rapoport, resigned after old images appeared to show him in a racist costume.
 Around the same time, stars of Bon Appétit’s popular video series Test Kitchen said people of color were not getting paid for their appearances as opposed to their White colleagues.
 Most of the video stars left the publication two months later.

 Also in June, Anna Wintour, Condé Nast’s artistic director, apologized and took responsibility for publishing “hurtful or intolerable” content in Vogue and excluding Black voices.
-More recently, the New Yorker’s union, which Is negotiating a contract with the company, has posted testimonials on Twitter from employees of color about being paid less than White colleagues.
+More recently, the New Yorker’s union, which is negotiating a contract with the company, has posted testimonials on Twitter from employees of color about being paid less than White colleagues.

 In a statement to the Daily Beast on Monday, a Condé Nast spokesman stood by their decision to hire McCammond and said they chose her for the job because of her “values, inclusivity and depth she has displayed through her journalism.”